How to Install NextCloud on Ubuntu 22.04 with Snap

 Introduction

-NextCloud is an open-source, self-hosted file management application that lets you create, edit, host, and share files without limitations.
-This article explains how you can install NextCloud on a Ubuntu 22.04 server with Snap and secure the application for production use.
+NextCloud is an open-source, self-hosted file management platform that allows you to create, edit, host, and share files without restrictions.
+This guide covers how to install NextCloud on Ubuntu 22.04 server using Snap and how to secure it for production use.

 Snaps are Linux packages that are easy, quick, and dependency-free to install on a server.
 The NextCloud Snap package consists of the following components: